antonfirsov/docs/2020/06-Jun/netstandard-update/netstandard-update.md

 `IAsyncEnumerable<T>`).
 Doing this for all BCL APIs was simply too expensive which is why quite a few features still missed the .NET Standard 2.1 train (such as the new hardware intrinsics).

-Where does this friction come from?

-.NET Standard is an API set that all .NET implementations have to support, so there is an [editorial aspect][ns-process] to it in that all APIs must be reviewed by the [.NET Standard review board][ns-board].
-The board is comprised of .NET platform implementers as well as representatives of the .NET community.
-The goal is to only standardize APIs that we can truly implement in all current *and* future .NET platforms.
-These reviews are necessary because there are different implementations of the .NET stack, with different constraints.

 But what if there was a single code base?
 And what if that code base would have to support all the aspects that make .NET implementations differ today, for